Rotline Question of the Week: Where should I position my compost bin?

 How much room will my compost bin need?

-If you plan on being an active composter and turning your compost pile, it is important that you have a space twice the size of your compost bin.
-This allows you to turn and then rebuild your bin directly next to where it was previously sitting.
-Turing your bin increases air flow and allows the microbes to break down the material more quickly.
-If you plan on having a more passive bin, this is obviously not necessary, though you probably want a little room around the bin so it can be accessed from all angles.
+Turning your bin increases air flow and allows the microbes to break down the material more quickly.
+If you plan on having a more passive bin, this is not necessary, though you probably want a little room around the bin so it can be accessed from all angles.
 Worm bins, on the other hand, do not need extra space.